 We typically see modern hard drives failing after just 3 – 4 years (quicker in laptops that have had a hard life) but even a new drive can fail within weeks if you’re unlucky.
-A hard drive may fail ‘nicely’, slowing down or losing a few files as parts of the drive become unreadable – this may cause errors but it may still be possible to recover data from the drive.
+A hard drive may fail ‘nicely’, slowing down or losing a few files as parts of it become unreadable – this may cause errors but it may still be possible to recover data from it.

 Or a drive may fail the ‘tough’ way – total failure, sometimes accompanied by a regular clicking sound (known in the trade as the click of death), making it impossible to retrieve any data from the drive unless willing to spend hundreds of dollars to attempt retrieval.
 A drive that has been failing for some time is very likely to end up becoming a total failure eventually.